mhwood/slr_corr/mods/README.md

 476 #endif /* ALLOW_SLR_CORR */
 ```

+## exf_getffields.F
-6. `exf_getffields.F`: This file is inside the `pkg/exf` directory.
+This file is inside the `pkg/exf` directory.
 For this file, a line has been added after the precip fields are read:
 ```
 301       CALL SLR_CORR_ADJUST_PRECIP( myTime, myIter, myThid, precip)
 ```